Inerting, purging and blanketing

 While the long wall is still in operation, constantly flushing the goaf with fresh air ensures miners can breathe and prevents a build-up of methane and toxic gases.
 When extraction ends however, the area must be sealed and, to ensure the atmosphere remains safe, filled with inert gas to displace oxygen.

-Rio Tinto’s Kestrel mine, north west of Emerald in Queensland, uses the long-wall mining method and awarded Coregas the contract to supply liquid nitrogen for their long wall inertisation.
+One such Rio Tinto mine in Queensland uses the long-wall mining method and awarded Coregas the contract to supply liquid nitrogen for their long wall inertisation.

-Previously Kestrel made inert gas on site using generators such as boilers or jet engines, but with Coregas’ air separation units (ASUs) in Mackay and Port Kembla, nitrogen is in plentiful supply.
+Previously the mine made inert gas on site using generators such as boilers or jet engines, but with Coregas’ air separation units (ASUs) in Mackay and Port Kembla, nitrogen is in plentiful supply.

 Coregas’ large capacity for nitrogen supply proved useful because a long wall is typically 415 metres wide, 2.5-3.0 metres high and 4 kilometres in length.
 That requires a lot of gas to fill.
 In this case, it took 25 days of work with the facility manned 24/7 and many loads of liquid nitrogen.